-All master’s degree students enrolled in the Duke University Graduate School must participate during Orientation week in a four-hour Responsible Conduct of Research (RCR) orientation.
+All master’s degree students enrolled in the Duke University Graduate School must participate during Orientation week in a four-hour Responsible Conduct of Research (RCR) training.
 This training will be posted on the student's transcript, but does not contribute to meeting your GLS degree requirements.
-Beginning in Fall 2019, master's students are also required to complete one two-hour RCR forum before graduation.
-There is no fee for any of the RCR training.
+Beginning in Fall 2019, master's students are also required to complete one additional two-hour RCR forum before graduation.
+There is no fee for any of the RCR trainings.

 Time to Completion